telefonicaid/iotagent-ul/docs/usermanual.md

 ### Swagger

-In order to run Swagger, you need to execute the IOT Agent (as explained [here](installationguide.md#usage) and then you can access to:
+In order to run Swagger, you need to execute the IoT Agent (as explained [here](installationguide.md#usage) and then you can access to:

 ```